FAQ

 Can I export a report?

 Yes.
-You can export a report to keep a record of checks, warnings, and applied changes.
-That is useful for later review, printing, or internal verification.
+You can export a report with checks, warnings, and applied changes for later review, printing, or internal verification.

 What does the validation actually check?

 It checks what can be assessed reliably in the browser: crop measurements, head size, top margin, composition, file properties, and some signs related to lighting, background, and sharpness.
-When the automatic result is weaker, the service shows that uncertainty directly.
+When the automatic result is weaker, IDfot shows that uncertainty directly.

 Can I remove the background directly in this tool?

 Background removal uses a separate tool.
-The main IDfot workspace stays focused on validation, cropping, sizing, export, and printing instead of mixing safer steps with more sensitive edits.
+The main IDfot editor stays focused on validation, cropping, sizing, export, and printing instead of mixing safer steps with more sensitive edits.

 Can I make risky edits and treat them as safe?

-No. If an edit increases risk, it does not become acceptable simply because it can technically be applied.
-The user remains responsible for deciding whether such a correction is appropriate for the specific document and the specific receiving authority.
+No. If an edit increases risk, it does not become acceptable just because it can be applied.
+You are responsible for deciding whether the correction fits the document and the receiving authority.

-Does the service stretch the face to fit the format?
+Does IDfot stretch the face to fit the format?

 No. That is exactly what IDfot is designed to avoid.
 Preparation is built around precise cropping without distorting facial proportions.